Backstreet Boys: 2012–2015: Richardson's return, In a World Like This, and documentary film

 which earned them an award for "Best Musical Moment" at 2014 MTV Movie Awards.
-In December 2013, the Backstreet Boys performed their two original Christmas songs as marquee performers in the annual "Christmas in Washington" TV special which was also attended by the President of the United States Barack Obama and his family.
+In December 2013, the Backstreet Boys performed their two original Christmas songs as marquee performers in the annual "Christmas in Washington" TV special.

-The Backstreet Boys members were due in court on March 24, 2014, over a claim they filed against their former manager Lou Pearlman.
-The group alleged that Pearlman still owed them $3,451,456.04, and they asked for $87,728.58 in legal fees for having to fight him in court for years.
-But earlier that month the group stated that they have a scheduling conflict and discussed postponing the hearing by 90 days.
-On October 21, 2014, the group received a settlement of $99,000 in cash, 34 audio tape reels, 26 CDs, seven studio mastering audio tapes, six sealed posters, three audio cassettes, and one VHS tape.
-The recordings include some unreleased mixes, demos, and original materials.
-The seven master recordings they received included "I'll Never Break Your Heart" and a few lesser-known songs.

-Their documentary movie, titled Backstreet Boys: Show 'Em What You're Made Of, was released in theaters and online on January 30, 2015, in the U.S., on February 26, 2015, in UK and Europe, and on March 28 worldwide.
+Their documentary movie, titled Backstreet Boys: Show 'Em What You're Made Of, was released in theaters and online on January 30, 2015, in the U.S., on February 26, 2015, in the UK and Europe, and on March 28 worldwide.
 The movie chronicles their entire career journey up to the making of their 2013 album In A World Like This.

-On April 10, 2015, band members Richardson and Littrell were inducted into Kentucky Music Hall of Fame.
+On April 10, 2015, band members Richardson and Littrell were inducted into the Kentucky Music Hall of Fame.